adnit-ship-it/boost-your-fertility-medivora/README.md

-# Medivora Site
+# Boost Your Fertility Site

-A comprehensive Nuxt.js application for Medivora's weight loss platform, featuring an interactive intake form, product showcase, and patient journey visualization.
+A comprehensive Nuxt.js application for Boost Your Fertility's weight loss platform, featuring an interactive intake form, product showcase, and patient journey visualization.

 ## 🚀 Quick Start